afinner/STEMMA-Hackathon-Team1/README.md

 The full dataset is available as a PostgreSQL-compatible SQL dump:

-I don't have permission to share.
-You could contact [STEMMA](https://stemma.universityofgalway.ie/) to request data?
+I don't have permission to share this file.
+You could contact [STEMMA](https://stemma.universityofgalway.ie/) to request the data?

 ---